Shreya0521dev/IBM-cloud-Finance-Advisor-AI-agent/README.md

 # ✅Do’s

-- ✔️ Ask clear finance-related questions
+- Ask clear finance-related questions
-- ✔️ Explore in your local language
+- Explore in your local language
-- ✔️ Use it as a learning assistant
+- Use it as a learning assistant
-- ✔️ Verify advice before applying in real-world banking
+- Verify advice before applying in real-world banking

 # ❌Don’ts

-- ❌ Don’t share personal bank credentials
+- Don’t share personal bank credentials
-- ❌ Don’t rely on it for investment or legal decisions
+- Don’t rely on it for investment or legal decisions
-- ❌ Don’t misuse the assistant for unrelated queries
+- Don’t misuse the assistant for unrelated queries
-- ❌ Don’t use it as a replacement for official bank guidance
+- Don’t use it as a replacement for official bank guidance

+# ✅ Conclusion

+This project showcases how AI and IBM Cloud can simplify financial concepts for everyday users.
+By providing real-time, multilingual support using reliable data, the agent promotes safe digital financial practices and empowers users with financial confidence.

  ✨ This AI Agent is an educational prototype designed to promote safe and inclusive financial literacy.